Blog

 Shopify

 Shopify uses composable architecture to deliver a highly customizable e-commerce platform.
 Integrating microservices and APIs, Shopify enables merchants to tailor their online stores with modular components, such as payment gateways, inventory management, and advanced analytics.
+To maximize earnings on Shopify, you can just grab one of the many existing plugins and components in their marketplace.

 shopify's composable architecture